How to install Windows 11 in a VM to try it without risk

 - Choose your language and region settings.
 The default settings should be fine, so you can click Next.
 On the next page, click Install now.

 - Enter a product key if you have one at hand.
 You can choose to skip this for now, but you’ll need it later.

 - Choose the edition of Windows 10 you want to install.
 You have to choose an edition that matches the product key you used.

 - Accept the license agreement, and then choose Custom: Install Windows only (Advanced).

 - You’ll now have to create a partition to install Windows.
 Simple click Drive 0 Unallocated Space, then click New.
 Use the default size, then click Apply, and then OK.
 Multiple partitions will be created.

 - Click Next to begin the installation, and you’ll soon be running Windows 11.

 - From here, you can just set up Windows 11 as you would on a brand-new PC.
 If you need any help with this process, we have a guide on how to install Windows 11, which goes over the out-of-box-experience (OOBE).

 You’ll now be running Windows 11 in your VM.
 There may be further updates to download in Windows Update if you want to get the latest features.
 Be sure to check out our update tracker to know all about the latest updates for Windows 11.
 And if you want to know everything you can try right now, we also have an extensive list of everything that’s already available in Windows 11 previews.

-Finally, if you’re wondering whether your PC will support Windows 11 when it releases, we have a list of PCs that will get the upgrade.
+Finally, if you’re unsure whether your PC supports Windows 11, we have a list of PCs that will get the upgrade, but you can also check Windows Update or use the PC Health Check app on your PC.
 Of course, stay tuned to XDA as we cover all the updates and new features as they come out.